NIAEFEUP/uni/CONTRIBUTING.md

 Linter: `leancode_lint` + `custom_lint`.
 Generated files (`**.g.dart`, `**.mocks.dart`, `**/generated/**`) are excluded from analysis and must be committed.

-## UNI community guidelines
+## uni Community Guidelines
-We want to keep UNI community together and collaborative.
+We want to keep uni community together and collaborative.
 To help us achieve that follow these simple rules:

-- Be nice: be respectful and nice to other collaborators and to maintainers.
+- Be nice: Be respectful and nice to other collaborators and to maintainers.
 No type of discrimination will be tolerated.

 - Keep it legal: Try not to get us in trouble.
 Make sure that the code you push is yours and not protected by any type of rights that might get us in trouble in the future.